peter88213/novelyst_timeline/docs/usage.md

 The other way around (Timeline to novelyst), there are three options:

-- Retain each scene's date/time mode (default).
+- Retain each section's date/time mode (default).
 - Overwrite D/H/M with specific date/time stamps (**dhm_to_datetime** option).
 - Convert specific Timeline date/time stamps to D/H/M (**datetime_to_dhm** option)